Page Bundle and Page Capacity

-This means that you don’t pay per website and you are free to distribute the pages from the Page Bundle across as many websites as you want.
+This means that you are free to distribute the pages from the Page Bundle across the websites you are tracking.

-You can find more information about this on our Pricing page.
+You can find more information about this in the "Sign Up" section of ContentKing.

 What Page Capacity value to set